pyqxd/SEM-1-Notes/Introduction to Multimedia.md

 ## Topic 2: A Tour of Emerging Applications

-This topic covers a range of new technologies that are transforming industries.
-They are built on the principles of multimedia, connectivity, and intelligent computing.
+Emerging technologies are modern innovations shaping digital transformation across industries.
+They integrate multimedia, connectivity, and intelligent computing to create smarter systems.
+These technologies improve how people live, work, and communicate by making processes faster, efficient, and data-driven.
 ### 1. Artificial Intelligence (AI)

 **What it is:** Making machines that can think, learn, and solve problems like humans.